 Then there is a local train to the ruins, plus entry fees, neither of which cost much but it adds up, and without even having a guide, you spend close to 100€ per person for this day.

 Ostia is another example of a bustling ancient Roman city.
 Unlike Pompeii, which was obliterated by the eruption of Mount Vesuvius, Ostia was simply abandoned over time.

 You can get to Ostia in about half hour, by taking the train from Piramide metro station, spending 1.50€ per person for a one-way ticket.
-Entrance fees are 8€ full price per adult.
+Entrance fees are 12€ full price per adult.
 Anyone under 18 gets in free.

 I am often surprised by how often people go online to book Vatican tickets, and just book for the number of people in their group, without booking reduced or even free tickets.

 Always check if you are entitled to discounted or free entry, and be prepared to show proof of eligibility (age of children, clergy, journalists etc.)

-On the last Sunday of the month, when entry is free (hours are reduced - 9:30 - 14:30, last entry at 12:30.)
-I usually discourage people from doing this, as the lines are crazy long, and you cannot prebook, and no tours go.
+On the last Sunday of the month, entry is free (hours are reduced - 9:30 - 14:00, last entry at 12:30.)
+I usually discourage people from doing this, as the lines are super long, and on this day, you cannot pre-book, and no tours go.

 You do not need to pay for these things but if it makes life easier for you, by all means, do so.

-You can drink free, clean delicious water all around Rome in the fountains you will see everywhere (not the Bernini fountains; the little ones that like fire hydrants, or that are in a wall.)
+You can drink free, clean delicious water all around Rome in the fountains you will see everywhere (not the Bernini fountains; the little ones that look like fire hydrants, or that are in a wall.)

 In summer, I always recommend you carry a bottle with you and fill up when you see these fountains.

-If you really want bottled water, try to stock up on some at a grocery store (under .50€ per bottle), or buy one in a bar (usually about 1€ per bottle).
+If you really want to buy bottled water, try to stock up on some at a grocery store (under .50€ per bottle), or buy one in a bar (usually about 1€ per bottle).